fernandofernandezuy/BaSP-M2023/README.md

 ### Description

 What is this about?
 This is a project for the bootcamp "Become a Software Professional" of Radium Rocket.
-Consists of creating a website for a Gym that facilitates the management of it, we are going to buil it week to week adding the thecnologies learned it in class.
+Consists of creating a website for a Gym that facilitates the management of it, we are going to built it week to week adding the thecnologies learned it in classes.
+The bootcamp has a duration of 15 weeks in each week we get to work on a new project using agile methodologies.
+This allows me to gain practical experience in agile project management, while collaborating with my team to plan, execute, and deliver each project.
+We have to response to a daily stand-up bot and the posibility to have 3 meetings: planning, demo and retrospective to help us continuously improve our processes and outcomes.

 ### Technologies Used